SwampFlux/fritzing-new-part-kit/README.md

 - 0.1in grid that actually matches the schematic view
 - a boring default square you can use or delete
 - a couple boring lines with rounded caps you can use, duplicate, or delete
+- pins on their own layer so you won't have trouble selecting them later

 ### PCB
 - see the major groups in the layers panel